Start9Labs/docs/src/user-manual/connecting-remotely.md

 1. Assign a static IP address to your server.

 2. Enable your router's VPN.
+In some cases you will be asked to choose between OpenVPN or Wireguard protocols.

    ```admonish tip title="Enable Dynamic DNS (Optional)"